wazuh/wazuh-documentation/source/amazon/services/supported-services/trusted-advisor.rst

       :align: center
       :width: 70%

 #.
-Select the services you want to get logs from using the *Service name* slider, then, click on the *Add target* button and add the previously created Firehose delivery stream there.
-Also, create a new role to access the delivery stream:
+Select the services you want to get logs from using the **Service name** slider, then, click on the **Add target** button and add the previously created Firehose delivery stream there.
+Also, create a new role to access the delivery stream.

     .. thumbnail:: ../../../images/aws/aws-create-firehose-14.png
       :align: center